Kether180/IB_trading_python/README.md

 These programs can help you make the first steps towards working with the Interactive Brokers API.
 Interactive Brokers API can be very challenging when first getting started and the formal Interactive Brokers documentation lacks some detailed explanation and implementations.

-#  Instalation  - Preparing the environment :
+#  Installation  - Preparing the environment :

 # Python.